-C. Session Format:
+C. Session Format

-- Each session will begin with a 50-minute negotiation (which may include one 5-minute break per team, counted as part of the 50-minutes if called). - After the negotiation concludes, teams will have 5 minutes to speak with their partners outside of the room and prepare for their analysis. - The Student Directors will predetermine which side presents their analysis first.
+- Each session will begin with a 50-minute negotiation (which may include one 5- minute break per team, counted as part of the 50-minutes if called). - After the negotiation concludes, teams will have 5 minutes to speak with their partners outside of the room and prepare for their analysis. - The Student Directors will predetermine which side presents their analysis first.
 Teams will each have 7 minutes to present their post-negotiation analysis to the judges (see Rule 3).
 The other team cannot be present in the negotiation room during the analysis. - Once the first team completes their analysis, the second team will provide their analysis in front of the judges while the first team waits outside. - After both analyses have concluded, judges will complete the scoring. - Time permitting, judges may provide limited remarks on the round. - There will be two negotiation session time slots for the evening rounds.
 Teams will be randomly assigned to their time slot and only compete once per night.
-Heat A will begin at 6:00 p.m., and Heat B will begin at 7:30 p.m.